DrThomasAger/smile/README.md

 # Why (: Smile?

 Want to ***(: Smile*** more while prompt engineering?
-Just use every (: Smile as a reminder!
-You can build a habit of happiness by Smiling.
+Just use every (: Smile as a reminder to smile in real life!
+That way, you can build a habit of happiness at work.

 1. **Enhances Mood and Reduces Stress**: Smiling triggers the release of endorphins, serotonin, and dopamine, which improve your mood, reduce stress, and make you feel more relaxed.
 Scientists found that even a forced smile can activate the brain's chemical reward centers ([Healthline](https://www.healthline.com/health/benefits-of-smiling)).